-- key that staff receive appropriate education and training so that they are aware of how these children's experiences, can impact on their mental health, behaviour and education. - 901 9.170.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action 902 should be taken.
-Staff should follow their child protection policy and speak immediately to the DSL or a 903 deputy. - 904 9.171.
+- key that staff receive appropriate education and training so that they are aware of how these children's experiences, can impact on their mental health, behaviour and education. - 9.170.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken.
+Staff should follow their child protection policy and speak immediately to the DSL or a deputy. - 9.171.
 Schools and colleges can access a range of advice to help them identify children in need of extra mental health support; this includes working with external agencies.
 More information can be found in the mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
-Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children. - 909 9.172.
-The DfE has published advice and guidance on Preventing and Tackling Bullying (which may also be useful 910 for colleges).
-The Promoting and supporting mental health and wellbeing in Schools sets out how schools 911 and colleges can help prevent mental health problems by promoting resilience as part of an integrated, 912 whole school/college approach to social and emotional wellbeing, which is tailored to the needs of their 913 pupils. - 9.173.
+Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children. - 9.172.
+The DfE has published advice and guidance on Preventing and Tackling Bullying (which may also be useful for colleges).
+The Promoting in Schools sets out how schools and colleges can help prevent mental health problems by promoting resilience as part of an integrated, whole school/college approach to social and emotional wellbeing, which is tailored to the needs of their pupils. - 9.173.
 In addition, Public Health England has produced a range of resources to support secondary schools to promote positive health, wellbeing and resilience among children including its guidance Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
 See Rise Above for links to all materials and lesson plans.
 The Department has also published, 'Every interaction matters', a pre-recorded webinar which provides staff with a simple framework for promoting wellbeing, resilience, and mental health.
 This sits alongside our